Try on Microneedling Treatment Solutions

 Maintenance treatments are typically necessary about once a month.
 You should be prepared to experience minor redness, shedding (peeling), and dry skin associated with your microneedling treatment.
 These are all a normal part of the skin’s healing process and will resolve quickly.

 Before & After Overview

 Before your microneedling session, you will need to avoid anything that exacerbates the issue of dry skin.
-This includes medication such as Accutane, which will need to be avoided for 6 months prior to your microneedling procedure, and any topical drying agents (retinol, benzoyl peroxide 3, etc.).
-You will also want to avoid any laser procedures or anything that removes hair from the treatment area, including shaving, for 5-7 days prior to treatment.
+This includes medication such as Accutane®, which will need to be avoided for 6 months before your microneedling procedure, and any topical drying agents (retinol, benzoyl peroxide 3, etc.).
+You will also want to avoid any laser procedures or anything that removes hair from the treatment area, including shaving, for 5-7 days before treatment.

 Would I be an Ideal Candidate?

 Microneedling is ideal for those wishing to improve the appearance of superficial acne scars, minor burn scars, and other post-traumatic scars, or for those wanting to improve minor skin imperfections including fine lines, wrinkles, skin laxity, scarring or uneven skin tone/texture.
 It is safe for most skin types and tones and, unlike other skin rejuvenation techniques, is safe and effective for darker skin types as well.

 This technique is not recommended for those who have used Accutane® within 6 months, have open wounds or skin infections in the area, have had radiation treatment within 1 year, or for those who are pregnant, breastfeeding, or have a history of keloid scars.
 It is also not recommended for those with extremely sensitive skin.